-My name is Andreea and I am developing EarthKeepers as not only a Green Care project, but a way of living and a way of thinking.
+My name is Andreea and I am developing EarthKeepers as a green care project and way of living.

-Being a children’s social worker, I needed something that would give me a little respite from the stress of the job and being in nature did just that.
+Being a children’s social worker, I needed something that would give me a little respite from the stress of the job and being in nature did that for me.

 At that moment in my life unfortunately my mental health took a turn for the worst and I was struggling with anxiety and depression in all it’s ugly forms, I needed to take time out from work.